-King Thibaw (son of King Mindon) and his immediate family and entourage were exiled to India by the British.
-The palace was then used by the British Army, the Lions Throne room became the garrison church, King Thibaw’s monastery was converted into a Protestant chapel.
+King Thibaw (son of King Mindon), his wife Queen Suphayalat, with his immediate family and entourage were exiled to India by the British in 1885.
+Mandalay Palace was then used by the British Army, the Lions Throne Room became the garrison church, and King Thibaw’s monastery was converted into a Protestant chapel.
 Monks were expelled from many of the larger monasteries and the monasteries were then commandeered by the British military.

 Very little remains of the original palace today, Most of its treasures were stolen and the building fell into a state of disrepair.
 A shameful episode in the history of British colonialism.

-Much of the palace was destroyed in World War II by the allied forces and rebuilt in the 1990’s by the Junta and is not an exact replica of the original.
+Much of the palace was destroyed in World War II by the Allied forces and rebuilt in the 1990s by the Junta, but is not an exact replica of the original palace.